aolkhov/SudokuSolver/README.md

 The subsequent lines define matrix rows, one per line.
 There must be N^2 rows.
 Each row must have N^2 column values.

-Cell value is entered as a number from 1 to N^N (for matrix sizes greater than 3 they must be separated by at least one space).
+Cell value is entered as a number from 1 to N*N (for matrix sizes greater than 3 they must be separated by at least one space).
 Empty cells are represented by dots ('.').

 ### Sample

 ```
 3

 ..9 .8. ..6    # 259 184 376
 ...
 97. 8..    # 416 973 825
 78. ...
 4.1    # 783 625 491

 .3. ..7 .19    # 538 247 619
 .97 .3.
 2..    # 197 836 254
 6..
 5.1 7..    # 624 591 783

 ..2 ... .47    # 862 359 147
 ...
 762 .3.    # 941 762 538
 3.5 ..8 ...    # 375 418 962